J Salmon Ltd

 J Salmon Ltd, founded in 1880, was a UK-based printing and publishing firm, and was the oldest established postcard and calendar publisher in Britain.
-It is based in Sevenoaks, Kent.
+It was based in Sevenoaks, Kent.
 It ceased trading in 2017.

 History

 Joseph Salmon was a bookseller in London that bought a stationer's store in 1880 aiming to establish a general printing business in Kent.
 He held the reins of the business until 1898 when his son also Joseph Salmon took over control.

-In July 2017, it was announced that the company would cease trading, due to challenging market conditions.
+In July 2017, it was announced that the company would cease trading, due to family reasons and challenging market conditions.
+The copyright on imagery owned by the company is retained by the family.